Arnhold Holdings Ltd.: Arnhold, Karberg & Co. (1866–1914)

 Arnhold & Karberg & Co. (德商瑞記洋行) was founded by Jacob Arnhold, a German Jewish businessman, and Peter Karberg, a Danish merchant, as a German-registered trading company in September 1866 on Honam island (the modern day Haizhu District), on the opposite bank of the Pearl River to Canton, where all the foreign offices were then located.
-The firm relocated to Shameen Island when Britain and France located concessions there in 1859.
+The firm relocated to Shamian Island when Britain and France located concessions there in 1859.

 Initially the firm operated on a "small scale", but "by perseverance, acumen, and integrity it rapidly increased its business and expanded its sphere."
 The firm opened its first branch in Hong Kong in 1867, and its next in Shanghai on 1 January 1881.
-By 1901 the firm had 37 branches throughout China, including branches with European staff in Tientsin, Hankow, Tsingtau, Wuhu, Kiukiang, Newchwang, Chungking, and Mukden, while branches with Chinese only staff in Peking, Tsinanfu, and Kirin, among others.
+By 1901 the firm had 37 branches throughout China, including branches with European staff in Tianjin, Hankou, Qingdao, Wuhu, Jiujiang, Niuzhuang, Chongqing, and Mukden (Shenyang), while branches with Chinese only staff in Beijing, Jinan, and Jilin, among others.
 Additionally the firm had "numerous Chinese agencies."

 From 1897–1910, at least one of the Arnhold family was chairman of the company's board of directors: Jacob Arnhold (1897–1900), Philipp Arnhold (1900–1905; and 1906–1910); and Harry Edward Arnhold (1905–1906).

 In 1908 the chief compradore of Arnold, Karberg was the 58-year-old Woo Chau Chin, who was appointed to that position in 1896, and was assisted by his son, Woo Ton Yin.

 The outbreak of World War I in August 1914 had a profound effect on Arnold, Karsberg.
 Carl Smith explains: